 My method for making gravy still gives the good old fashioned taste, but it frees me from having to do several jobs at once at serving time.
 I make it in advance at the start of preparing the main meal and just heat it up for serving.

 If it appears from what follows that there are a lot of steps, this is not the case as most are just what you have to do anyway when cooking a roast.
 The significant difference in the order of doing them.

 Provided that the saucepan is wide enough, you can go at the lumps and give them a good squash until you have a smooth paste.
-A flat bottomed wooden spatula is particularly effective for the squashing.
+A flat bottomed wooden spatula is particularly effective for the squashing and later the stirring.